singingwolfboy/netlify-home/_docs/cli.md

 The `netlify deploy` command will deploy a site, whether it's a new site or an existing site.

-The first time you deploy a new site will be created and netlify will prompt for the path to deploy.
+The first time you deploy, a new site will be created and netlify will prompt for the path to deploy.
 Netlify stores the site id and the folder in a local `.netlify` file.
 After the first deploy you can simply run `netlify deploy` to deploy again

 ## Environments